 About People Research Publications Training Our Community

-She is a Fellow of the American Psychological Association (Division 7: Developmental Psychology) and the Association for Psychological Science and has received numerous awards for her research on social-emotional development, aggression, and child and youth mental health.
+She is a Fellow of the American Psychological Association (Division 7: Developmental Psychology) and the Association for Psychological Science and has received numerous awards for her research on social-emotional development, aggression and prosocial behavior, and child and youth mental health.

 She is currently an Associate Editor of the journal Child Development and serves as the Membership Secretary of the International Society for the Study of Behavioural Development.